EtienneCoumont/FacebookWebHooks/README.md

  * Verify Token : The same one as in appsettings.json
  * Subscriptions Fields : Select the fields you're interested in

+### Make your page subscribe to your app

+* Open the Graph API Explorer : https://developers.facebook.com/tools/explorer/
+* On the top right Combo Box, select your Application
+* Just below, in the Token ComboBox, select your Page.
+* Select the verb POST for the request
+* Enter the path : {your-page-id}/subscribed_apps
+* Submit : you should get a success.

 ## TODO :

 * Signature verification